ridiculous/usable/README.md

     "always here"
   end

-  # @description Usable will apply the :only to just the methods defined by this module
+  # @description Usable will apply the :only option to just the methods defined by this module
   module UsableSpec
     def from_spec
       "can be excluded"